-Quartzite is a metamorphic rock, that is, it’s created when sandstone is heated and compressed by the tectonic plate movement in the Earth’s crust.
-It’s composed mostly of quartz crystals, and after the heat & compression, these crystals form an interlocking network with incredible strength.
+Quartzite is a metamorphic rock.
+It’s created when sandstone is heated and compressed by the tectonic plate movement in the Earth’s crust.
+It’s composed mostly of quartz crystals, and after the heat and compression, these crystals form an interlocking network with incredible strength.
 Quartzite is so strong that it breaks through the grains rather than along their boundaries, like granite or marble would.

 Its rating on the Mohs Hardness scale is a very impressive 7 out of 10, exceeded only by diamond, corundum, and topaz.
-This strength and durability makes it a highly desirable option for kitchen countertops.
-Once properly installed and sealed, a natural quartzite countertop offers the best of both worlds – the remarkable beauty and strength of stone, and the convenience and cleanliness of a sealed surface.
+This strength and durability make it a highly desirable option for kitchen countertops.
+Once properly installed and sealed, a natural quartzite countertop Boca Raton, FL homeowners adore from New York Quartz offers the best of both worlds – the remarkable beauty and strength of stone, and the convenience and cleanliness of a sealed surface.

 Quartzite is found all over the world – including USA, UK, Israel, and Continental Europe.
 In the US, quartz has been located in Pennsylvania, Washington DC, South Dakota, Central Texas, Minnesota, Wisconsin, Utah, Arizona, and Idaho.
 The British Isles are blessed with a rich supply of quartzite, especially in Wales, Scottish Highlands, and northwest Ireland.
 The Precambrian and Cambrian mountains and crags scattered throughout the area provide a rich variety of quartzite in a stunning array of colors and textures.